 Photo by Kay Gundlach

-You are invited to participate in the inaugural Garden Expo Photography Competition.
-Designed to bring another form of art, imagery and perspective to Garden Expo, the competition allows amateur photographers to demonstrate their skills and display their work.
-Photographs will be juried prior to the event, and selected photographs will be exhibited at Garden Expo for nearly 20,000 attendees to admire.
-The application deadline is December 15, 2018.
+You are invited to participate in the Garden & Landscape Expo Photography Competition.
+Designed to bring another form of imagery and perspective to Garden & Landscape Expo, the competition allows amateur photographers to demonstrate their skills and display their work.
+Photographs will be juried prior to the event, and selected photographs will be exhibited during the virtual Garden & Landscape Expo.
+The application deadline is December 15, 2020.

 Viewers’ Choice $100